achristen/Meteobike/readme.md

 	$ sudo pip install RPi.GPIO
 	$ sudo pip install spidev

-Next, download the python e-Paper library () and its examples.
+Next, download the python e-Paper library from waveshare and its examples:

 	$ sudo git clone https://github.com/waveshare/e-Paper

-This will place the e-Paper software into `home/pi/e-Paper/`.
+This will place the e-Paper software into `home/pi/e-Paper/` on your Raspberry Pi.

 #### Test the e-Paper